 Speaking about the principle actions in the final act of transfer of power from the British to Indian’s H.Y Hudson, the author of perhaps the most authoritative British accounts of imperial retreat from India.
 ‘The great divide’ says that: ‘Of all the personalities in the last act of the great drama of India’s rebirth to independence, Muhammad ALI Jinnah is at once the most enigmatic and the most important; Leonard Mosley: even regards Pakistan as a one-man achievement.

-The most critical phase of the Muslim struggle in the sub-continent comes during the period 1937- 1947, when Quaid-e-Azam proved himself to ‘the real founder of Pakistan’.
-It was no one else than Jinnah who re-organized Muslims league during the crucial period of Indian history (1937-1939).
+The most critical phase of the Muslim struggle in the sub-continent comes during the period 1937- 1947 when Quaid-e-Azam proved himself to ‘the real founder of Pakistan’.
+It was no one else than Jinnah who re-organized the Muslim league during the crucial period of Indian history (1937-1939).

-They had not only lost 1937 elections but also lost its morale.
-At this critical juncture, Jinnah resurrected the Muslims league like a phoenix from its ashes.
-Had there been no such reorganization the league would have seen the same fate in 1945-46 general elections.
+They had not only lost the 1937 elections but also lost their morale.
+At this critical juncture, Jinnah resurrected the Muslim league like a phoenix from its ashes.
+Had there been no such reorganization the league would have seen the same fate in the 1945-46 general elections.

-The historical situation during the 1937-47 decade presented and permitted or two alternative paths of development of Muslims politics i-e i.
-Going along with the congress view point or ii.
-Striking out an independent line.
+The historical situation during the 1937-47 decade presented and permitted or two alternative paths of development of Muslim politics i.e. either going along with the congress viewpoint or striking out an independent line.

 the cause.
 Muslim India and Muslim politics were to traverse.